2 Ingredient Peanut Butter Cookies

 ★★★★★ REVIEW

-Ingredients needed
+Key Ingredients

-How to make 2 ingredient peanut butter cookies
+How to make 2-ingredient peanut butter cookies

-Step 1- Make the dough and chill.
-In a medium mixing bowl, combine the peanut butter with maple syrup.
-Cover the bowl and freeze for 45 minutes or refrigerate for 2 hours.
+Step 1- Make the dough.
+In a medium mixing bowl, combine the peanut butter with the maple syrup.

 Arman’s recipe tips